Guide to CT Scanners

 The price of used CT scanners varies greatly.

-It and even though number of slices is the main factor, there are several others that has influence, such as age, demand, model, tube count, and more.
+And even though the number of slices is the main factor, there are several others that have an influence, such as age, demand, model, tube count, and more.

 The cost of CT machines on the used market ranges from 35.000 to more than 250.000 euros.
-Get an overview in the table below.
+Get a pricing overview of the different CT scanner types in the table below.

 Keep in mind the several other factors influencing the price of a CT scanner: